uts58/Student-Grade-Management-System/README.md

 # java_student_grade_management_system
 Keep track of the results of your students using student grade management system!
+Grade record management system using Java and mySQL

 # Features
 1. DB connection indicator.